 Fighting Inactivity and Obesity in Today’s Youth

-Professor Kim Oliver is a internationally recognized scholar in understanding physical activity patterns among adolescents.
-She has developed and implements student-centered inquiry based approaches to physical education in school settings, and is recognized for the work she does in training her students to be effective physical educators.
+Professor Kim Oliver is an internationally recognized scholar in understanding physical activity patterns among adolescents and the Activist Approach to teaching in physical education (PE).
+She has developed and currently implements student-centered, inquiry-based approaches to PE in school settings and is recognized for the work she does in training her students to be effective physical educators.
+Ongoing projects include Youth on the Move, a program designed to help physical educators learn how to implement an Activist Approach to teaching in their classrooms to help engage disengaged youth in PE.

 Literacy Through Movement